-This type of treatment can sometimes cost up to $250 and is usually performed by a dermatologist or esthetician.
-An at-home dermaplaning tool includes a less-sharp blade and needs to be done more regularly to maintain results.
+If done by a dermatologist or esthetician, this type of treatment can sometimes cost up to $250.
+An at-home dermaplaning tool can cost only a couple of dollars and includes a less-sharp blade, but needs to be done more regularly to maintain results.
 And don't make the mistake of thinking a regular shaving razor can do the same job.
 A typical razor includes three-to-four slanted blades to remove body hair, while a dermaplaning tool uses a single-edge blade to get closer to the skin for optimal exfoliation.

 What are the benefits of dermaplaning?